Skip to main content

 How often should you complete this checklist?

-A Take 5 should be completed before starting any task, activity or job - especially when the task, environment or conditions have changed.
-Common trigger points include: at the start of each shift, before each new task, when moving to a different location, after a break, when new equipment or materials are introduced, after a near miss or incident, or when weather conditions change.
-Many organisations require a Take 5 for every task.
-The principle is simple: stop and think before you act.
-If you are unsure whether it is safe to proceed, do not start - report to your supervisor.
+A Take 5 should be completed before starting any task, activity or job, making it a pre-shift and pre-task requirement on most Australian worksites.
+Common trigger points include the start of each shift, before each new task, when moving to a different work area, after a break, when new equipment or materials are introduced, after a near miss or incident, and when weather or site conditions change.
+Many organisations mandate a Take 5 for every task, treating it as a non-negotiable step in the daily work routine.

 Frequently asked questions